apache/dubbo-website/docs/en-us/user/references/qos.md

 # Telnet (new version) Command Usage
-dubbo 2.5.8 version reconstructs the telnet module, providing new telnet command support.
+dubbo 2.5.8 version refactor the telnet module, providing new telnet command support.

 ### Port
 the port of new version telnet is different from the port of dubbo protocol.
 The default port is `22222`, which can be changed by modifying configuration file `dubbo.properties`